Chart Color Schemes

 Kambah has a typical household mix, with a fairly typical median household size

-Family households account for 73.8% of all households, including 31.9% couples with children, 27.8% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 26.2%, with lone person households at 23.7% and group households comprising 2.5%.
-The median household size is 2.6 people, which aligns with the Australian Capital Territory average.
+Family households comprise 73.8 percent of all households, including 31.9 percent couples with children, 27.8 percent couples without children, and 12.8 percent single parent families.
+Non-family households make up the remaining 26.2 percent, with lone person households at 23.7 percent and group households comprising 2.5 percent of the total.
+The median household size is 2.6 people, matching the Australian Capital Territory average.

 Frequently Asked Questions - Households